Professor, Civil and Environmental Engineering & Engineering and Public Policy

 Regional Air Quality Modeling

 Regional air quality models are being developed that predict the concentrations of ozone and particulate matter resulting from a given set of emissions.
-Specific goals in this area of research are to improve the computational efficiency of air quality models such that multi-year time periods can be simulated, better constrain the emissions of ammonia through inverse modeling, and examine the costs and benefits of air pollution control policies in developing countries.
+Specific goals in this area of research are to improve the computational efficiency of air quality models such that multi-year time periods can be simulated, better constrain the emissions of ammonia through inverse modeling, and examine the costs and benefits of air pollution controls and future energy policies in developed and developing countries.

 - Jathar, S. H., Farina, S. C., Robinson, A. L., and Adams, P. J. (2011) “The influence of semi-volatile and reactive primary emissions on the abundance and properties of global organic aerosol” Atmospheric Chemistry and Physics, 11(15): 7727-7746.